-I recently came across a Crispy & Flaky Gluten-Free Thin (Pizza) Crust recipe by Brittany Angell on RealSustenance.com that looked intriguing.
+Some time ago I came across a Crispy & Flaky Gluten-Free Thin (Pizza) Crust recipe by Brittany Angell on RealSustenance.com that looked intriguing.
 I already have a pizza crust I’m very happy with.
-But when she described how crispy it was, I decided to adapt it and create what has become the BEST cracker recipe!
-Her recipe has no egg, and that’s what originally caught my eye.
+But when she described how crispy it was, I decided to adapt it and create what has become the BEST cracker recipe for me to date Her recipe has no egg, and that’s what originally caught my eye.
 I’m just not fond of eggs in crackers.
 So I began to tinker around with her recipe and just see what I ended up with!
 I couldn’t be happier!
 The final result was so good, I’ve now made this recipe dozens of times and these tasty, crisp crackers blow all my other cracker recipes right out of the water!
 Even my non-low-carb husband likes these things!
 I think the magic here is the arrowroot and oat fiber, so I don’t recommend omitting or substituting for those two ingredients lest you end up with a totally different result.

 Let me say up front, my method for making the crackers does not read at all like the original recipe, but it sure produces a crisp cracker that STAYS crisp for days and days!
 I changed amounts of come ingredients, added a couple things and definitely spiced them up a bit!
 Those changes and additions are noted below in blue, including the oven temperature.
 I also added a bit of oat fiber for a flour-y flavor, crunch and fiber.